 A must for photographers, the 90m-wide falls create a spectacular sight.
 Dedicated viewing platforms provide various perspectives of this natural attraction, which doubles as an inviting picnic spot complete with BBQs.

 Distance: 15km northeast of Warrnambool.

 The fishing village pours on the charm and features striking streetscapes, a lively port, boutique shops, galleries, and plenty more.

 Distance: 30km west of Warrnambool.

 This collection of offshore limestone stacks is a star of any Great Ocean Road drive.
 Elevated platforms easily reached via the car park allow for excellent viewing ops and photos.
 Nearby Loch Ard Gorge is not to be missed, either.

-Figtree belies a location that’s within walking distance of the city centre thanks to its peaceful vibe and tranquil surrounds.
-Leading facilities include a heated indoor swimming pool, tennis court, games room, barbecue area, and indoor camp kitchen.
-A major renovation of the park's apartments and ensuite sites was recently completed.
+Figtree belies a location that’s within walking distance to the CBD thanks to its peaceful vibe and tranquil surrounds.
+Leading facilities include a heated indoor swimming pool, tennis court, games room, BBQ area, and indoor camp kitchen.

 Positioned on the banks of the Hopkins River, as its name suggests, this pretty park has ample facilities that include both an indoor and outdoor swimming pool, mini-golf, recreation room, tennis court, and bouncing pillow.
 There’s easy access to a jetty for fishing, too.

 Plan your Warrnambool getaway with BIG4 now.
 Choose a park below.